shadawck/awesome-endpoint-detection-and-response/README.md

 - [Velociraptor](https://github.com/Velocidex/velociraptor) : A tool for collecting host based state information using The Velociraptor Query Language (VQL) queries.
 - [Fibratus](https://github.com/rabbitstack/fibratus) : A modern tool for Windows kernel exploration and tracing with a focus on security.
 - [Whids](https://github.com/0xrawsec/whids) : EDR with artifact collection driven by detection.
+- [Elkeid](https://github.com/bytedance/Elkeid) : Elkeid is an open source solution that can meet the security requirements of various workloads such as hosts, containers and K8s, and serverless.